Census Data for Orange Beach ...

 In comparison, the 2000 Census shows Orange Beach had a population of 3,784 people and a land area of 10.4 square miles [26.9 km²].
 This gives a population density of 332.3 people per square mile [128.3 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Orange Beach.
 You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Baldwin County ...

-The coastal city of Orange Beach is located in Baldwin County.
+Orange Beach is located in Baldwin County.

 The county had a population of 182,265 people at the 2010 Census.
 With it's population of 5,441 people, Orange Beach represented 2.99% of the county's total.